OronNadiv/drnadiv.com/content/blog/template8/index.md

 ### In addition to these online resouces, I am here to support and guide you along the way.

-# As Hippocrates famously said, “Let food be thy medicine and medicine be thy food.”
+### As Hippocrates famously said, “_Let food be thy medicine and medicine be thy food_.”